Niagara Peninsula

-The Niagara Peninsula is an isthumus lying between the southwestern shore of Lake Ontario and the northeastern shore of Lake Erie, in Ontario, Canada.
+The Niagara Peninsula is a geographic—cultural region lying between the southwestern shore of Lake Ontario and the northeastern shore of Lake Erie, in Ontario, Canada.
 Technically an isthmus rather than a peninsula, it stretches from the Niagara River in the east to Hamilton, Ontario, in the west.
-The peninsula is located in the Golden Horseshoe region of Southern Ontario, and has a population of roughly 1,000,000 residents.
+The peninsula is located in the Golden Horseshoe region of Southern Ontario, and has a population of roughly 500,000 residents.
 The region directly across the Niagara River and Lake Erie in New York State is known as the Niagara Frontier.

 Government

 The greater part of the peninsula is incorporated as the Regional Municipality of Niagara.
 Cities in the region include St. Catharines, Niagara Falls, Thorold, Port Colborne and Welland.
-Towns include Niagara-on-the-Lake, Lincoln, Pelham, Grimsby and Fort Erie, as well as the townships Wainfleet and West Lincoln.
+Towns include Niagara-on-the-Lake, Lincoln, Pelham, Grimsby and Fort Erie, as well as the townships of Wainfleet and West Lincoln.
 The remainder of the peninsula encompasses parts of the City of Hamilton and Haldimand County.

 History

-The area was originally inhabited by a First Nations people called the "Neutrals", so named for their practice of trading goods such as flint arrowhead blanks with both of the feuding regional powers, the Wyandot and Iroquois.
-The Neutrals were wiped out by the Iroquois c.
+The area was originally inhabited by a First Nations people called the "Neutrals", so named for their practice of trading goods such as flint arrowhead blanks with both of the feuding regional powers, the Wendat and Haudenosaunee.
+The Neutrals were wiped out by the Haudenosaunee c.
 1650 as the latter sought to expand their fur-trapping territory as part of the Beaver Wars.
-From this point until the arrival of United Empire Loyalists following the American War of Independence, the region was only sporadically inhabited, as the Iroquois did not establish permanent settlements in the area.
+From this point until the arrival of United Empire Loyalists following the American War of Independence, the region was only sporadically inhabited, as the Haudenosaunee did not establish permanent settlements in the area.